 The most common problem business leaders have when attempting to implement major change across an organisation is that employees are five steps behind them.

-We’ve all experierienced first-hand or heard of poor change management especially in times of major organisational change.
+We’ve all experienced first-hand or heard of poor change management especially in times of major organisational change.
 One of my CEO clients, the head of a highly productive and profitable business that employed more than 150 people nationally, and acquired a competitor’s business with 100 employees.
 Through excellent change management and an effective leadership style the business kicked its financial goals and successfully retained all employees 12 months after the integration, after having made 50 people redundant.
-Versus another organisation with without leadership buy-in to their change management plan and a non-inclusive leadership style experienced high turnover, lost major clients, and low morale.
+By comparison, another organisation without … lost major clients and experienced low morale.
 My below 7 Step Change Management Plan is essential to any busy planning major organisational change.

 7 Step Change Management Plan

 Like everything else, you need a change management plan developed well before the change itself begins.
 This plan will guide you through the significant amount of work required to implement the change successfully.
 Your job is to lead your people on the change journey.
 You need to paint a picture for them, one that has definite shades and contours that will make clear what the end results of the change will be.
 Be particularly clear about the purpose of the change and what has made it necessary.
 When leading organisational change, there are seven key considerations:

 You can’t go it alone.
 Organisational change is frequently a long and challenging journey, but it’s often an exciting one as well.
 CEOs need to get their leadership team on board with the change from the very beginning.

 2. Change champions

 In addition to your leadership team, you will need to enlist the help of ‘change champions’ throughout the organisation.
 These will be the people who understand the change and its benefits most clearly.
 As strong and persuasive advocates for the change, they will play a key role in getting the rest of your team on board (especially those who are on the fence).